Colorado GOP chair's embrace of Trump tactics splits party as he tries to boost his own campaign

 Williams' tenure has left Colorado GOP rife with public infighting, in no small part prompted by his own attacks on fellow Republicans.
 While avoiding news interviews, Williams has sent short statements amounting to diatribes against rival Republicans, Democrats or the media.

-Some Republicans appreciate the defense of the party’s conservative core from more moderate Republicans they see as muddling the movement.
+Some Republicans appreciate the defense of the party’s conservative core from more moderate Republicans they see as muddling the movement and failing constituents.

+“We’ve had decades of Republicans telling us that they are going to go and limit government, but then they don’t,” Williams said at the debate, as some audience members murmured in agreement.

 That agenda has pushed Williams to wade beyond the traditional purview of a state party chair.
 State parties, at least publicly, tend to stay out of primary races, giving voters breathing room to choose their candidates.
 Under Williams, the Colorado Republican Party endorsed Republican primary candidates over others.